Shaka Guide’s East Oahu Shoreline Drive Itinerary

 Approximate time: 2 hours

 Here, we recommend choosing to either hike Diamond Head OR snorkel at Hanauma Bay.
 As we mentioned, these are some of the most popular attractions on Oahu.
 The parking lots tend to fill up and they each take some time.
 You could definitely do both, just be prepared to spend about two hours at each spot!
-Please note, parking at Diamond Head costs $5 per car and is cash only.
-There is also a parking and entrance fee for Hanauma Bay.
+Please note, parking at Diamond Head costs $10 per car and then there is a $5 entrance fee.
+There is also a $3 cash-only parking fee at Hanauama Bay and a $25.00 entrance fee per person.
+Also, Hanauma Bay now requires advance reservations.
+You can make a reservation here.

 Hanauma Bay, Oahu

-Oh, and if this helps you make your decision, there’s another hike that’s about the same difficulty level and mile count as Diamond Head later in the tour.
+If it helps you make your decision as to which stop to visit, there’s another hike that’s about the same difficulty level and mile count as Diamond Head later in the tour.
 It’s called Makapu’u Point Lighthouse Trail.

 View from the top of Diamond Head | Photo by Christian Joudrey